Lawrence Babbio Jr.

 Lawrence T. Babbio Jr., generally called Larry, is a former vice chairman and president of Verizon, with responsibility for the Verizon Telecom and Verizon Business units.
 He was also a member of the board of directors of Verizon Wireless.
 Since 2007, Babbio has been a senior adviser to Warburg Pincus, a private equity firm.
+He is the CEO of Afiniti.

 Babbio began his communications career in 1966 with New Jersey Bell Telephone.
-He served in a variety of positions in engineering, network construction, and technology development with New Jersey Bell and AT&T. In January 1995 he was elected vice chairman of Bell Atlantic Corporation.
+He worked in a variety of positions in engineering, network construction, and technology development with New Jersey Bell and AT&T. In January 1995 he was elected vice chairman of Bell Atlantic Corporation.

 Prior to the Bell Atlantic/GTE merger, Babbio was president and chief operating officer for Bell Atlantic.
 He shared oversight of, and responsibility for, all of the corporation's business operations, restructuring of the business units, the GTE merger process, and developing new growth opportunities.

-Babbio also served as chairman of the company's Global Wireless Group, one of the largest wireless operations worldwide.
+Babbio also was chairman of the company's Global Wireless Group, one of the largest wireless operations worldwide.
 He was the lead executive in charge of developing Bell Atlantic's domestic and international wireless communications strategy.
 Under his leadership, Bell Atlantic substantially increased the size and scope of its domestic and international wireless holdings.

 In May 2002 Babbio was elected to the board of directors of Hewlett-Packard Company.
-He previously served on the board of Compaq Computer Corporation since 1995.
-He has served on the board of ARAMARK Corporation since 1999.
-Babbio also serves as chairman of the Board of Trustees of Stevens Institute of Technology.
+He previously was on the board of Compaq Computer Corporation since 1995.
+He has been on the board of ARAMARK Corporation since 1999.
+Babbio also is chairman of the board of trustees of Stevens Institute of Technology.

+Babbio graduated in 1962 from St. Peter's Preparatory School in Jersey City, New Jersey, and has been inducted into the school's alumni hall of fame.
 He holds a B.E. in electrical engineering from Stevens Institute of Technology, and an M.B.A. from New York University.